lawrencejbho/Radware/README.md

 # Radware-WAF

+Cloud_WAF.py
+- runs the same API calls in python3 and parses the html or json for subsequent calls

 Radware Cloud WAF Postman Collection and Environment
 - for POSTMAN
 - scripts can be run for api user access to Cloud WAF